light-and-ray/sd-webui-replacer/README.md

 ### Extention name
-If you don't like "Replacer" name of this extention, you can provide it inside `ExtensionName.txt` in root of extension directory.
+Replacer" name of this extension, you can provide it inside `ExtensionName.txt` in root of extension directory.

-Or you can override it using envirovment variable `SD_WEBUI_REPLACER_EXTENTION_NAME`
+Or you can override it using the environment variable `SD_WEBUI_REPLACER_EXTENTION_NAME`

 For exaple: Linux
 ```sh